Index News Docs Issues Source

 Why do I get strange/incorrect/ugly colors?

-Chawan’s display capabilities depend on what your terminal reports.
+By default, Chawan’s display capabilities are limited to what your terminal reports.
 In particular:

 See config.md for details.